napari/napari-release-tools/additional_notes/0.6.5/highlights.md

 TODO: image here

 ### Task manager will now try to save your unfinished work
-We added a new task manager ([#8211](https://github.com/napari/napari/pull/8211)) which automatically register any running `thread_worker`, showing a confirmation dialog if you attempt to close napari while a task is running.
+We added a new task manager ([#8211](https://github.com/napari/napari/pull/8211)) which automatically registers any running `thread_worker`, showing a confirmation dialog if you attempt to close napari while a task is running.

 ### New `remove()` and `pop()` methods for Points and Shapes
 Points and Shapes can now be easily removed, not just added :P ([#8031](https://github.com/napari/napari/pull/8031) and [#8072](https://github.com/napari/napari/pull/8072)).

 ### A new and updated guide on napari Preferences
 Our documentation on the napari Preferences has received a major overhaul!
-[Check it out here](preferences).
+[Check it out here](https://napari.org/stable/guides/preferences.html#preferences)!

 TODO: does this link work?